lionadi/Objective-CCocos2DToSwift/README.md

 The idea was to learn Cocos2D and Swift.

-This project is based mostly of the book "Learning iPhone Game Development with Cocos2D 3.0" by Kiril Muzykov.
+This project is based mostly of the book "Learning iPhone Game Development with Cocos2D 3.0" by Kiril Muzykov - http://kirillmuzykov.com/.
 Also thanks to the following Whackylabs article for helping in setting up the Swift XCode Project: http://whackylabs.com/rants/?p=1053